Who Owns Whom

 11.2.
 Websites 65

-This report focuses on the growing of cereals and other crops in South Africa.
+This report focuses on growing of cereals and other crops in South Africa.
 These include maize, wheat, sugar cane, sunflower seeds, cotton and tobacco.
-The country’s agricultural sector contributes about 2.5% to gross domestic product and gross farming income from all agricultural products increased by 10.2% to an estimated R267bn in the year to 30 June 2017.
-The number of commercial farmers in South Africa continues to decline mainly due to dwindling farming profitability and policy uncertainty regarding expropriation of land without compensation.
+The country’s agricultural sector contributes about 2.5% to gross domestic product (GDP) and gross farming income obtained from all agricultural products increased by 10.2% and was estimated at about R267bn for the year ended 30 June 2017 compared to about R242bn the previous year.
+The number of commercial farmers in South Africa continues to decline mainly due to dwindling farming profitability and policy uncertainty regarding expropriation of land with compensation.

 Growing of Cereals and Other Crops 2018